unfoldingWord-dev/translationCore-PoC/README.md

 All of the checking tools are extracted from the translation notes that are made for each verse to ensure that the information is available to the translators while translating.

-translationCore Prototype
+translationCore Proof of Concept
 -----
-Focused prototype of translationCore to be produced just for Metaphors & Ephesians.
+Focused Proof of Concept of translationCore to be produced just for Metaphors & Ephesians.

 Key Results
 -----